JerryWestrick/Knowledge_Engineer/Documentation/KEPF Language Reference/KEPF Language Reference.md

 ## .clear
 The clear statement is used to delete working files from previous runs of the process.
+I suggest you only delete generated files.
 #### Example
     .clear "Code/*", "Planning/*", "Logs/*.log"
 This statement tells Knowledge Engineer to delete all files in the Code, Planning, directories along with all log files in the Log Directory.

 ## .system
-The system statement is used to create a **system message** to be sent to the LLM and make it "Current Message".
+The system statement is used to start creating the **system message** i.e. making it "Current Message".

-Further prompt lines are added to the "system message" until:
+Further text lines are added to the "system message" until:
 - a user message is started with a **.user** key word statement or
 - the Iteration is started with a **.exec** key word statement.